 The mussels tasted good, although a little tougher than when they were cooked in their shells.
 They don’t look appealing out of their shells, and we can’t think of a good reason for using this method.

-3. Microwaved immersed in a liquid
+3. Microwave them immersed in a liquid

-We had high hopes for this technique as it felt like they’d turn out moister.
+We had high hopes for this technique, as it felt like they’d turn out moister.
 We cooked the seafood in stock, but you could use any liquid like wine, broth, or water.

-Using a microwave-safe deep dish, add mussels in a single layer then pour enough liquid to cover the seafood.
+Using a microwave-safe deep dish, add mussels in a single layer, then pour enough liquid to cover the seafood.
 We used 3 cups of seafood stock.

 Heating times will vary depending on the microwave and the amount of liquid used, but it will take roughly 12 minutes to cook the mussels.
 The mussels are ready when the shells open.